MatthiasWiesner/vaulty/README.md

   --help                          Show this message and exit.
 ```

-Before you upload the videos you should create the AWS Glacier vault (the tool creates the vault if not exists, but I never tested it ;)
+Before you upload the videos you should create the AWS Glacier vault (the tool
+creates the vault if not exists, but I never tested it ;)

-When you down/upload the videos to python shelve files will be created.
-The shelve files stores all down/upload informations (only readable with python shelve).
+When you down/upload the videos two python shelve files will be created.
+The shelve files stores all down-, upload informations (only readable with the
+python shelve module).

 Example upload: `vaulty upload -p openhpi -v videos_openhpi_123`

-Be patient, this procedure takes some hours.
+Be patient, this procedure can takes some hours.

 ### Delete archives